Brennall/HFH-SRD/Chapter05.md

 Arcane 5	Duration:	 6 turns

-This spell creates a cloud of poison gas 30’ in diameter that spreads out from the caster’s fingertips.
+This spell creates a cloud of poison gas 30' in diameter that spreads out from the caster's fingertips.
 The cloud moves at a rate of 20' per round away from the caster.
 The poison gas is heavier than air and will sink down holes or slide downhill; it is broken up by trees or thick vegetation.
 Each round they are within the cloud, creatures of fewer than 5 Hit Dice or levels must save versus Poison or die, taking 1 point of damage even if the save is successful.
 Creatures having 5 or more Hit Dice or levels take 1 point of damage each round they are within the cloud.
 The cloud persists for the entire duration even if the caster ceases to concentrate upon it.

-### Command Word	Range:	10’
+### Command Word	Range:	10'

 Divine 1	Duration:	1 round

 When a cleric casts this spell, he may give the target a one word command, which it obeys to the best of its ability.
-The single word must make sense as a single command, such as approach, drop, fall, flee, halt, surrender, sleep, etc. Although a target could be instructed to “die,” this will only make the target faint for a single round.
+The single word must make sense as a single command, such as approach, drop, fall, flee, halt, surrender, sleep, etc. Although a target could be instructed to "die," this will only make the target faint for a single round.
 Note that the caster must be able to speak the language of the target.
 Any intended target with more than 5 HD or an INT of over 12 is entitled to a saving throw versus Spells.
 This spell is ineffective against undead.

 ### Commune	Range:	self